nikpushkarski/pushkar.ski/_posts/2020-07-16-hello-world.md

 There's going to be a lot of posts about tech and gaming; the blog functionality will be extended too, so stay tuned and keep cool!

 P.S.
-I've decided to leave this classics here as a celebration of the new beginning.
-May the force of The Lizard King be with you ;)
+P.S.
+I’ve decided to leave this classic here as a celebration of the new beginning.
+May the force of the Lizard King be with you ;)

 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/NFeUko-lQHg" allowfullscreen></iframe>